phoenixframework/phoenix_live_view/guides/client/js-interop.md

 application provides a pleasant experience.
 Like the `enableDebug()` function above, the `LiveSocket` instance includes `enableLatencySim(milliseconds)` and `disableLatencySim()` functions which apply throughout the current browser session.
-The `enableLatencySim` function accepts an integer in milliseconds for the round-trip-time to the server.
+The `enableLatencySim` function accepts an integer in milliseconds for the one-way latency to and from the server.
 For example:

 ```javascript
 // app.js